cs-ed/impacts-stevewalston/README.md

   * Examples of Hurtful/Negative Effects that are results of computing
   * Examples of Helpful/Positive Effects that are results of computing

-As a result of these examinations, students will be better prepared to be proactive in addressing/preventing negative impacts of computing in their futures.
+As a result of these examinations, students will be informed and better prepared to be proactive in addressing/preventing negative impacts of computing in their futures.

 ### Learning Activities